• Home

 Address: 6-10 Leazes Park Rd, Newcastle upon Tyne NE1 4PF

-Ah everyone in Newcastle Upon Tyne knows about Chilli Padi.
+Ask anyone in Newcastle Upon Tyne, and they’ll know about Chilli Padi and their smoked chicken.
 One of the best Malaysian food near St James’ Park.
-Their portions are massive, the flavours are bold, and prices are incredibly reasonable at £8 to £12.
-Their nasi lemak (coconut rice with fried chicken, peanuts, boiled egg, ikan bilis and sambal) is my go-to.
+Their portions are massive, and prices are reasonable between 10 to 20 pound range.

-Everything is halal and they have loads of vegan and vegetarian options which are ridiuclously delicious.
-My best friend is vegan and we had tried some, the aubergine claypot is so good, and of course Kangkung in garlic sauce.
-They do amazing Malaysian drinks too, including teh tarik (pulled tea).
-It gets busy on match days because of the location near the stadium.
+Everything is halal and they have loads of vegan and vegetarian options which are delicious.
+My best friend is vegan and we had tried some, their aubergine claypot is so bloody good, and of course Kangkung in garlic sauce.

 Address: 21 Leazes Park Rd, Newcastle upon Tyne NE1 4PF